iniyarajamani/SnapchatMemoriesDownloader/README.md

 ## How to Get Your Snapchat Data

-1. Open the Snapchat app
+1. Log into Snapchat on desktop browser
-2. Go to **Settings** → **My Data**
+2. Go to "My Data"
-3. Request your data export
-4. Download the ZIP file when ready (usually takes a few hours)
-5. Extract the ZIP file
-6. Locate `json/memories_history.json` in the extracted folder
+3. Select "Export your Memories" AND "Export JSON Files"
+4. Follow the steps to download the data

 ## Configuration